 MBA Application essay tips: MBA applications require a number of essays to be answered.
 Different essay topics require different approaches while answering them.
 But all essays need the applicant to follow some basic approaches.
 Read on to know about some key MBA application essay tips.

 The toughest part is writing the essay with clarity.
 The applicant should have clarity regarding issues or anecdotes while drafting the essays.
-The MBA Application Essays requires applicants to showcase qualities essential for someone who wishes to pursue a programme in management.
+The MBA Application Essays require applicants to showcase qualities essential for pursuing a programme in management.

 MBA Application essay tip: Stick to the question

 MBA application questions are very specific.
 Analyse the prompt thoroughly.
-The clue to the questions lie in the question itself.
+The clue to the questions lies in the question itself.

-UC Berkeley asks in one of its optional question, ‘Describe a difficult decision you have made and why it was challenging.’
+UC Berkeley asks in one of its optional questions, ‘Describe a difficult decision you have made and why it was challenging.’
 (250 words)